UniMath/agda-unimath/NAMING-CONVENTIONS.md

 The general naming pattern breaks down as follows:

-- **[name]:** This part is used to give a custom descriptive name for the entry.
+- **[descriptor]:** This part is used to give a custom descriptive name for the entry.
-- **[type]:** This part of the name refers to the output type of the entry.
+- **[output-type]:** This part of the name refers to the output type of the entry.
-- **[hypotheses]:** This part of the name consists of descriptors for the hypotheses used in the type specification of the entry.
+- **[input-types]:** This part of the name consists of references to the input types used in the type specification of the entry.
 - **[Namespace]:** This part of the name describes what important concept or general category the entry is about.

-Given Agda's current lack of a namespace mechanism, we've incorporated what would typically be a namespace directly into the name.
-This convention is particularly applied to key mathematical concepts, such as groups, rings, categories, graphs, and trees.
+Given Agda's current lack of a namespace mechanism, we can't have named logical collection of definitions that span multiple files.
+Instead, we've incorporated what would typically be a namespace directly into the name.
+This convention is particularly applied to key mathematical concepts, such as groups, rings, categories, graphs, and trees, and so on.

 ### Naming mathematical structures

 We saw, for example, that the prediate `is-iso-hom-Ring` has the part `Ring` capitalized.
 This signifies that the predicate is about rings.
-This name follows the scheme `[name]-[hypotheses]-[Namespace]`.
+This name follows the scheme `[descriptor]-[input-types]-[Namespace]`.
 Note that there is also the entry `is-iso-prop-hom-Ring`.
-This is a predicate that returns for each ring homomorphism the _proposition_ that it is an isomorphism, and therefore it follows the scheme `[name]-[type]-[hypotheses]-[Namespace]`.
+This is a predicate that returns for each ring homomorphism the _proposition_ that it is an isomorphism, and therefore it follows the scheme `[descriptor]-[output-type]-[input-types]-[Namespace]`.
 Now we can guess what a construction named `hom-iso-Ring` should be about: It should be a construction that constructs the underlying homomorphism of an isomorphisms of rings.
-This name follows the pattern `[type]-[hypotheses]-[Namespace]`.
+This name follows the pattern `[output-type]-[input-types]-[Namespace]`.

-There is also a common class of entries where we don't use the `[name]` part in the name of an entry: underlying objects.
-For example, the underlying set of a group is called `set-Group`, which uses the pattern `[type]-[Namespace]`.
+There is also a common class of entries where we don't use the `[descriptor]` part in the name of an entry: underlying objects.
+For example, the underlying set of a group is called `set-Group`, which uses the pattern `[output-type]-[Namespace]`.
 The construction of the underlying set of a group returns for each group a set, which is an element of type `Set`.
-Similarly, we have `type-Group]`, `semigroup-Group`, `type-Ring`, `set-Ring`, and so on.
+Similarly, we have `type-Group`, `semigroup-Group`, `type-Ring`, `set-Ring`, and so on.
 Another instance where this happens is in `hom-iso-Group`, which is the construction that returns the underlying group homomorphism of an isomorphism of group.
-The fact that a group isomorphism is an isomorphsim is called `is-iso-iso-Group`, which also uses the pattern `[type]-[Namespace]`.
+The fact that a group isomorphism is an isomorphsim is called `is-iso-iso-Group`, which also uses the pattern `[output-type]-[Namespace]`.
 One could also consider calling it `is-iso-hom-iso-Group`, to emphasize that the underlying group homomorphism of the isomorphism is an isomorphism.
 However, this name does not fit our patterns in any way, and the addition of `hom` to the name adds no extra useful information.
-This situation is common in instances where we omit the `[name]` part of a name.
-For instance `is-category-Category` and `is-ideal-ideal-Ring` follow the patterns `[type]-[Namespace]` and `[type]-[hypotheses]-[Namespace]`.
+This situation is common in instances where we omit the `[descriptor]` part of a name.
+For instance `is-category-Category` and `is-ideal-ideal-Ring` follow the patterns `[output-type]-[Namespace]` and `[output-type]-[input-types]-[Namespace]`, respectively.

 Another class of entries where the naming scheme needs some explanation, is where we define a structured object from another structured object.
 For instance, the [kernel](group-theory.kernels.md) of a [group homomorphism](group-theory.homomorphisms-groups.md) is defined to be the [normal subgroup](group-theory.normal-subgroups.md) `kernel-hom-Group`.
-This name follows the scheme `[name]-[hypotheses]-[Namespace]`.
-When we want to define the underlying structure of the kernel of a group homomorphism, we follow the scheme `[type]-[hypotheses]-[Namespace]`.
+This name follows the scheme `[descriptor]-[input-types]-[Namespace]`.
+When we want to define the underlying structure of the kernel of a group homomorphism, we follow the scheme `[output-type]-[input-types]-[Namespace]`.
 For instance, the underlying group of the kernel of a group homomorphism is called `group-kernel-hom-Group`.

 ### Naming conventions for mathematical laws